Bryan Flores.

 v.

-DM is the entry point and the thread: Claritas-backed household segmentation at TWC → Eagle:XM's industry Relationship Enrichment Program → Frontier's ground-up DM rebuild with Invoca speech-analytics attribution on 1st-party data, closing the loop from mail drop to inbound call to conversion to lifetime value.
+It's been the thread through every role: Claritas-backed household segmentation at TWC, then Eagle:XM's industry Relationship Enrichment Program, then Frontier's ground-up DM rebuild with Invoca speech-analytics attribution on 1st-party data — closing the loop from mail drop to site visit to inbound call to conversion to lifetime value.

 2023 — 2025Brightspeed